This overview of the NHS newborn hearing screening programme (NHSP) explains how a baby's hearing is tested, and the equipment used for the tests.

 Early identification of hearing impairment gives children a better chance of developing speech and language skills, and of making the most of social and emotional interaction from an early age.

 There are clear care pathways for the screening and referral process for NHSP.
+There are different protocols for well babies, and for those who have spent over 48 hours in SCBU or NICU.

 The parents of all babies born or resident in England should be offered hearing screening for their baby within 4 to 5 weeks of birth.